seL4/camkes-tool/docs/index.md

 #### Example involving Custom Port Type

 The example in this section will demonstrate defining a custom type for a port in a global component.
-To motivate this example, the previous example will be extended to include a method which computes the nth complex roots of unity for an argument `n` - an operation which results in `n` values.
+The previous example will be extended to include a method which computes the nth complex roots of unity for an argument `n` - an operation which results in `n` values.
 For each positive integer `n`, the nth roots of unity are the